 The condition of being dead broke is a perennially popular theme in music, so, regardless of your taste in genre, there’s a song for you.
-In tribute to Occupy Wall Street’s first anniversary this Monday, I’ve foolishly taken a stab at naming ten of the best songs ever written about economic injustice.
+In tribute to Occupy Wall Street’s first anniversary, I’ve foolishly taken a stab at naming ten of the best songs ever written about class and economic injustice.
 I couldn’t use even a fraction of the great songs suggested to me on Twitter and Facebook so please use the comments field to let me know what I’ve missed, and check out my colleague Allison Kilkenny’s rundown on OWS’s anniversary plans.

 1. Bob Marley, Them Belly Full